-Trump assures CIA officials ‘I am so behind you’

-Trump’s decision to visit CIA headquarters just outside of Washington was aimed at making a public gesture to the intelligence officials he disparaged during the transition.
-He had repeatedly challenged the agencies’ assessment that Russia meddled in the presidential race to help him win and suggested intelligence officials were behind the leak of an unverified dossier that claimed Russia had collected compromising financial or personal information about him.

-During remarks to about 400 CIA officials, Trump denied that he had a feud with the intelligence community, saying it was “exactly the opposite.”
-He again blamed the media for creating that impression, despite the fact that he made numerous public statements critical of intelligence officials.
+Trump praises the CIA, bristles over inaugural crowd counts

+LANGLEY, Va.
+(AP) — On his first full day in office President Donald Trump on Saturday berated the media over its coverage of his inauguration, and turned a bridge-building first visit to CIA headquarters into an airing of grievances about “dishonest” journalists.
+But it was Trump who spread inaccuracies about the size of the crowds at his swearing in.

+Standing in front of a memorial for fallen CIA agents, Trump assured intelligence officials, “I am so behind you.”
+He made no mention of his repeated criticism of the intelligence agencies following the election, including his public challenges of their high-confidence assessment that Russia meddled in the White House race to help him win.

-“There is nobody that feels stronger about the intelligence community and CIA than Donald Trump,” he said.
-“There’s nobody.”
+“There is nobody that feels stronger about the intelligence community and CIA than Donald Trump,” he said, blaming any suggestion of a “feud” on the media.

+Trump’s decision to travel to CIA headquarters so quickly after taking office was seen as an attempt at a fresh start with the intelligence agencies he will now rely on for guidance as he makes weighty national security decisions.
+Following his private meeting with top CIA leaders, Trump said the U.S. had been “restrained” in its efforts to combat terrorism, calling the threat “a level of evil we haven’t seen.”

+But in unscripted, steam-of-consciousness remarks, Trump appeared more focused on settling scores with the media.

+California Rep. Adam Schiff, the top Democrat on the House Intelligence Committee, slammed Trump for using his CIA visit to squabble over media coverage.

+“He will need to do more than use the agency memorial as a backdrop if he wants to earn the respect of the men and women who provide the best intelligence in the world,’ Schiff said.

-The 45th president’s inauguration has been shadowed by news reports that the CIA and other federal agencies are investigating Russian interference in the presidential election on behalf of Trump.
-The New York Times, citing anonymous officials, said agencies were examining intercepted communications and financial transactions between Russian officials and Trump’s associates.
+The inaugural celebrations have been shadowed by reports that the CIA and other federal agencies are investigating Russian interference in the presidential election on behalf of Trump.
+McClatchy reported that the investigation included whether money from the Kremlin covertly aided Trump.
+The New York Times said agencies were examining intercepted communications and financial transactions between Russian officials and Trump’s associates.

 FBI Director James Comey has declined to confirm or describe the nature of the government’s investigation, both during a congressional hearing and in closed-door meetings with members of Congress.